Get instant quote

 These metal prints, which are still attached to the print bed, still have visible support structures

-Protolabs Network's top tips & tricks for optimizing 3D printing with support structures
+Protolabs Network's tips and tricks for optimizing 3D printing with support structures

-Whether or not you need to use support materials for your specific application, it’s important to know the best practices for this aspect of the 3D printing process.
+Whether you need to use support materials for your specific application or not, it’s important to know the best practices for this aspect of the 3D printing process:

 • The more support structures you print, the more complex a design can be for certain 3D printing technologies.
 You can optimize the amount of support material you use by addressing part orientation and part accuracy (among other design and manufacturing factors) to lower the cost and print time.